ckattner/bumblebee/README.md

 #### Template DSL

 You can choose to pass in a block for template/column specification if you would rather prefer a code-first approach over a configuration-first approach.

-For example:
+##### Using Blocks

 ````ruby
 csv = Bumblebee.generate_csv(objects) do |t|